release notes

 2.2.2 Scoring

 Once the trials are scanned, every trial is assigned with a score based on priority and how far the values of the trials properties and materials are from the targets defined on the Lab Book Overview record.
-When the property is missing on a trial level, because the property is not present in the trial or condition is different, the system assigns missing values and gives them a higher score.

 Trials are ranked from the lowest scores, or best performing trials, to the highest scores, or worst performing trials.